iress/cloudfront-auth/README.md

 ### Generic Packages

 A generic package retrieves its configuration at runtime from the [AWS Systems Manager](https://aws.amazon.com/systems-manager/) Parameter Store and [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/).
-Currently, support for this type of package has been added for OKTA Native only.
+Currently, support for this type of package has been added for OKTA Native and Google only.
 To disable all issued JWTs, rotate the key pair using the Secrets Manager console.

 Generic packages are available for download from the Releases page of this GitHub repository.
 Or, to build a generic package yourself, execute: